Greta Thunberg: Social media activism

+Thunberg has expressed support for the 2019 Hong Kong protests, calling for the release of 12 Hong Kong activists who were arrested in 2020 while trying to flee Hong Kong by boat, and sending a letter in 2021 about detained Joshua Wong.

 Thunberg spoke out against the National Eligibility cum Entrance Test (Undergraduate) 2020 and Joint Entrance Examination 2020 entrance exams, which were conducted in India in September.
 She said it was unfair for students to have to appear for exams during a global pandemic.
 She also said that India's students had been deeply impacted by the floods that hit states such as Bihar and Assam, which caused mass destruction.

 On 3 February 2021, Thunberg tweeted her support of the ongoing 2020–2021 Indian farmers' protest.
 Effigies of Thunberg were burned in Delhi by Hindutva nationalists who opposed the farmers' protests.
 Thunberg's tweet was criticized by the Bharatiya Janata Party–led Indian government, which said that it was an internal matter.
 In her initial tweet, Thunberg linked to a document that provided a campaigning toolkit for those who wanted to support the farmers' protest.
 It contained advice on hashtags and how to sign petitions, and it also included suggested actions beyond those directly linked to the farmers' protest.
 She soon deleted the tweet, saying the document was "outdated", and linked to a different one "to enable anyone unfamiliar with the ongoing farmers protests in India to better understand the situation and make decisions on how to support the farmers based on their own analysis".
 The Indian climate activist who edited the toolkit, Disha Ravi, was arrested under the charges of sedition and criminal conspiracy on 16 February 2021.